Unfortunately, it's almost impossible to eliminate spam entirely, but here are some tips and suggestions on how to reduce it.

 Use a disposable email on the internet

-There will be situations where you simply need to enter an email address, for example to sign up for a newsletter or service.
+There will be situations where you simply need to enter an email address, for example, to sign up for a newsletter or service.
 In those situations, it's a good idea to use a disposable email address, and not your primary email.

-You can create an alias under Mail Administration in the control panel and forward all mails to your primary address.
+You can create an alias under Mail Administration in the control panel and forward all emails to your primary address.
 You can then set up a filter in Webmail, to move all emails that are addressed to your alias, to a specific folder.

-Enable Antivirus from the control panel
+Enable antivirus from the control panel

 You can enable antivirus for your email address from the control panel.
 Our filters will then move all suspicious emails to the spam folder.